-Nine Americans die in Mexican massacre, Trump proposes 'war' on drug cartels
+Nine Americans killed in Mexican ambush, Trump urges joint war on drug cartels

 Reuters could not independently verify the video.

-A family relative, Julian LeBaron, called the incident a “massacre” and said some family members were burned alive.
+A relative, Julian LeBaron, called the incident a massacre and said some family members were burned alive.

 In a text message to Reuters he wrote that four boys, two girls and three women were killed.
 Several children who fled the attack were lost for hours in the countryside before being found, he said.